obinnaeye/quiz-generator/server/app/db/README.md

 - **Files:**
   - `__init__`: assembles all routes associated with the database.
   - `health`: contains the Health check endpoint.
-  - `quizzes`: contains routes associated with quizzes.
+  - `quizzes`: contains API routes associated with quizzes.
-  - `users`: contains routes associated with users.
+  - `users`: contains API routes associated with users.
 - **Purpose:**
   - Defines endpoints for interacting with the database.